 In the four monopolistic states, the state fund performs many of the same functions that bureaus or the NCCI perform in other states.
 Examples are experience rating and administering deductible programs.

-While each of the NCCI states operates its own workers' compensation bureau, the bureau relies on the NCCI to perform various administrative functions.
-The specific functions performed by the NCCI differ from state to state.
-In many states, the NCCI handles experience rating, including the calculation of experience modifiers.
-It also develops and maintains the classification and rating system used in NCCI states.
-In addition, the NCCI creates and publishes the forms and endorsements that insurers use to issue workers compensation policies.
+While the NCCI states operate their own workers compensation bureaus, each relies on the NCCI to perform various administrative functions.
+For instance, in many states the NCCI is responsible for experience rating, including the calculation of experience modifiers.
+The NCCI also develops and maintains the classification and rating system used in these states.
+In addition, it creates and publishes the forms and endorsements insurers use to issue workers compensation policies.